ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 {: shortdesc}

 **VLAN connections for worker nodes**</br>
 All worker nodes must be connected to a private VLAN so that each worker node can send information to and receive information from other worker nodes.
 The private VLAN provides private subnets that are used to assign private IP addresses to your worker nodes and private app services.
 You can create a cluster with worker nodes that are also connected to a public VLAN.
 The private VLAN provides public subnets that are used to assign public IP addresses to your worker nodes and public app services.
-However, if you need to secure your apps from the public network interface, several options are available to secure your cluster such as using [Calico network policies](/docs/openshift?topic=openshift-network_policies) or isolating external network workloads to [edge worker nodes](/docs/openshift?topic=openshift-edge).
+However, if you need to secure your apps from the public network interface, several options are available to secure your cluster such as using [Calico network policies](/docs/containers?topic=containers-network_policies) or isolating external network workloads to [edge worker nodes](/docs/containers?topic=containers-edge).
 * Free clusters: In free clusters, the cluster's worker nodes are connected to an IBM-owned public VLAN and private VLAN by default.
 Because IBM controls the VLANs, subnets, and IP addresses, you cannot create multizone clusters or add subnets to your cluster, and can use only NodePort services to expose your app.</dd>
 * Standard clusters: In standard clusters, the first time that you create a cluster in a zone, a public VLAN, and a private VLAN in that zone are automatically provisioned for you in your IBM Cloud infrastructure account.
 If you specify that worker nodes must be connected to a private VLAN only, then a private VLAN only in that zone is automatically provisioned.
 For every subsequent cluster that you create in that zone, you can specify the VLAN pair that you want to use.
 You can reuse the same public and private VLANs that were created for you because multiple clusters can share VLANs.

-For more information about VLANs, subnets, and IP addresses, see [Overview of networking in {{site.data.keyword.containerlong_notm}}](/docs/openshift?topic=openshift-subnets#basics).
+For more information about VLANs, subnets, and IP addresses, see [Overview of networking in {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-subnets#basics).

 Need to create your cluster by using custom subnets?
-Check out [Using existing subnets to create a cluster](/docs/openshift?topic=openshift-subnets#subnets_custom).
+Check out [Using existing subnets to create a cluster](/docs/containers?topic=containers-subnets#subnets_custom).
 {: tip}

 **Worker node communication across subnets and VLANs**</br>
 In several situations, components in your cluster must be permitted to communicate across multiple private VLANs.
 For example, if you want to create a multizone cluster, if you have multiple VLANs for a cluster, or if you have multiple subnets on the same VLAN, the worker nodes on different subnets in the same VLAN or in different VLANs cannot automatically communicate with each other.
 You must enable either Virtual Routing and Forwarding (VRF) or VLAN spanning for your IBM Cloud infrastructure account.

 * [Virtual Routing and Forwarding (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud): VRF enables all the private VLANs and subnets in your infrastructure account to communicate with each other.
 Additionally, VRF is required to allow your workers and master to communicate over the private service endpoint, and to communicate with other {{site.data.keyword.cloud_notm}} instances that support private service endpoints.
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 To enable VRF, run `ibmcloud account update --service-endpoint-enable true`.
 This command output prompts you to open a support case to enable your account to use VRF and service endpoints.
 VRF eliminates the VLAN spanning option for your account because all VLANs are able to communicate.</br></br>
 When VRF is enabled, any system that is connected to any of the private VLANs in the same {{site.data.keyword.cloud_notm}} account can communicate with the cluster worker nodes.
-You can isolate your cluster from other systems on the private network by applying [Calico private network policies](/docs/openshift?topic=openshift-network_policies#isolate_workers).</dd>
+You can isolate your cluster from other systems on the private network by applying [Calico private network policies](/docs/containers?topic=containers-network_policies#isolate_workers).</dd>
 * [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning): If you cannot or do not want to enable VRF, such as if you do not need the master to be accessible on the private network or if you use a gateway device to access the master over the public VLAN, enable VLAN spanning.
 For example, if you have an existing gateway device and then add a cluster, the new portable subnets that are ordered for the cluster aren't configured on the gateway device but VLAN spanning enables routing between the subnets.
-To enable VLAN spanning, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/openshift?topic=openshift-users#infra_access), or you can request the account owner to enable it.
-To check whether VLAN spanning is already enabled, use the `ibmcloud oc vlan-spanning-get` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
+To enable VLAN spanning, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
+To check whether VLAN spanning is already enabled, use the `ibmcloud oc vlan spanning get` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
 You cannot enable the private service endpoint if you choose to enable VLAN spanning instead of VRF.

 </br>